ChandlerQian/GraphLearning/README.md

 # GraphLearning
-This project includes all study coding and document like NEO4J，Spark Graphx and so on
+This project includes all study coding and document like NEO4J, Titan, Spark Graphx and so on